XRPLF/xrpl-dev-portal/content/rippled.md

 ## ledger_entry ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/LedgerEntry.cpp "Source")

-The `ledger_entry` method returns a single ledger node from the Ripple Consensus Ledger.
+The `ledger_entry` method returns a single ledger node from the Ripple Consensus Ledger in its raw format.
 See [ledger format][] for information on the different types of objects you can retrieve.

 __*Note:*__ There is no commandline version of this method.
 You can use the [`json` command](#json) to access this method from the commandline instead.